 The following query utilizes Windows Security EventCode 4698,

-A scheduled task was created, to identify suspicious tasks registered on Windows either via schtasks.exe OR TaskService with a command to be executed from a user writeable file path.
+A scheduled task was created, to identify suspicious tasks registered on Windows either via schtasks.exe OR TaskService with a command to be executed with a native Windows shell (PowerShell, Cmd, Wscript, Cscript).

 The search will return the first time and last time the task was registered, as well as the

 Enabled, and whether it is

 Hidden or not.

 The following DLL(s) are loaded when schtasks.exe or TaskService is launched -